Automattic/jetpack/readme.txt

 * Admin Page: avoid PHP notices when looking at non-Jetpack admin pages.
 * Carousel: fix display issue when viewing images with long captions.
+* WordPress.com REST API: add new endpoint to allow the creation of a WooCommerce connection via the API.

 --------